Jason Jessee: Skateboarding

 Jessee's first sponsor was Powell Peralta and later Vision Street Wear, but made the move to a professional sponsorship deal with Santa Cruz Skateboards in December 1987.
 He notably featured in the company's 1988 highlight video Streets on Fire, in which he played a fictional version of himself who is arrested and jailed for illegal skateboarding.
 After an extended period of absence from the skateboarding industry, Jessee was once again sponsored by Santa Cruz and he helped the company during its 40th-anniversary celebration in 2013.

-In June 2012, Converse Skateboarding posted a short video on its YouTube channel welcoming Jessee as a company ambassador, which was shot at Jessee's rural California home and featured footage of his motorcycle riding and skateboarding.
-Jessee appeared in the 2018 film Converse PURPLE, but was then "indefinitely suspended" by Converse in May 2018 — during which he also made his first Thrasher magazine cover appearance — after details of his controversial past surfaced.
+Jessee appeared in the 2018 film Converse PURPLE, but was then "indefinitely suspended" by Converse in May 2018—during which he also made his first Thrasher magazine cover appearance—after details of his controversial past surfaced.

 Alongside other professional skateboarders such as Tony Hawk and Kevin Staab, Jessee was interviewed for the 2002 feature documentary Stoked: The Rise and Fall of Gator, about the tragedy of former professional skateboarder Mark "Gator" Rogowski.
 Jessee later described Rogowski in a June 2014 interview as a "creep".

 Other ventures

-Jessee has additionally worked as a custom-car and motorcycle builder, and was briefly a member of Los Angeles-based lowrider car club Dukes.
+Jessee has additionally worked as a custom-car and motorcycle builder, and was briefly a member of Los Angeles–based lowrider car club Dukes.